sigango/WaterMAI/README.md

 ## WaterMAI Dataset Specification
 - The structure of `train` and `test` folder are the same
-- Folder `color` and `ir` are the bounding box labels (YOLO type) of WaterMAI dataset.
+- Folder `color` and `ir` in `labels` folder are the bounding box labels (YOLO type) of WaterMAI dataset.
 The difference between 2 folders is only the name of each file.
-- Folder `mask_co` is the segmentation label mask of WaterMAI dataset.
+- Folder `mask_co` in `labels` folder is the segmentation label mask of WaterMAI dataset.

 ```shell
 WaterMAI_dataset